Walking: The delight of the Isle of WightPosted on: 21 June 2018 by 50connect editorial

 The grounds include a scenic terraced garden, a separate walled flower and fruit garden, and a hothouse filled with exotic plants.
 Mid-way between the house and the sea, is the Swiss Cottage where the royal children played and from where the Queen’s bathing machine ran on stone rails to the family’s private beach, where it was lowered into the sea.

-Whilst surveying the fields before us, I hear from veteran rockers and local residents, Roger Symonds and Vic King, of how over 600,000 people had camped there, with a gathering greater than Woodstock and making it the largest musical event of its time.
+Whilst surveying the fields before us, I heard from veteran rockers and local residents, Roger Symonds and Vic King, of how over 600,000 people had camped there, with a gathering greater than Woodstock and making it the largest musical event of its time.
 The council had prepared only for an audience of 100,000, and so was overwhelmed with the numbers that came.
 “We just thought that we were coming over for a fun weekend” says Roger, who then lived across on the mainland, “never thinking that it was to be such a historical event.”
-The entrance fee, now £130, was then £3.
-“I had to save for some time” he tells me, “as it was half my weekly wage, and when I arrived at Ryde, I hitched a lift over here, to find the organizers just swamped with the event.
+The entrance fee, now £209, was then £3.
+“I had to save for some time” he said, “as it was half my weekly wage, and when I arrived at Ryde, I hitched a lift over here, to find the organizers just swamped with the event.
 The surrounding hillsides had become a make-shift shanty town with people living in bales of straw.”

-Back at Dimbola Lodge, we chat some more over tea and the most delicious of cakes, for which the Cameron Tea Room, named after the Victorian photographer Julia Margaret Cameron who once lived there, is renowned.
+Back at Dimbola Lodge, we chatted some more over tea and the most delicious of cakes, for which the Cameron Tea Room, named after the Victorian photographer Julia Margaret Cameron who once lived there, is renowned.
 Upstairs there is a permanent exhibition of her work, together with a changing programme of contemporary art and photography exhibitions, and rooms which depict also, the colourful history of the music Festivals.

 Here I have to end, for there is no limit to my passion for writing about this most pleasing of places, but not without a brief mention to the well hidden secret of nearby Steephill Cove - accessed only by foot, and without doubt one of my most treasured discoveries on this delightful little island.